liviobisogni/quaternion-kalman-filter/README.md

 This script generates and (potentially) saves all the figures in the .png extension.<br>
 The following options can be set:

-	* saving\_flag: if '1', images (i.e., plots) are saved (as .png files); otherwise, they aren't saved.
+	* saving\_flag: set this to '1' to save the generated plots as .png files, and set it to any other value to disable saving.
-	* title\_flag: if '1', titles are added to images; otherwise, they aren't added.
+	* title\_flag: set this to '1' to enable adding titles to the generated plots, and set to any other value to disable adding titles.
-	* plot\_detected\_ext\_acc: if '1', plot external acceleration detection instant dots in the acceleration plot.
+	* plot\_detected\_ext\_acc: set this to '1' to display detected external acceleration instant dots on the acceleration plot, and set to any other value to disable displaying detected external acceleration instant dots.
-	* images\_path: (e.g., _'/Users/a\_user\_name/Documents/MATLAB/attitude-estimation-quaternion-kalman-filter/images'_) is the folder where images will be saved.
-Change it if needed.
+	* images\_path: set this variable to the folder path where you want to save the generated images (e.g., _'/Users/a\_user\_name/Documents/MATLAB/quaternion-kalman-filter/images'_).
+Modify the path as needed.
-	* main\_path: (e.g., _'/Users/a\_user\_name/Documents/MATLAB/attitude-estimation-quaternion-kalman-filter'_) is the folder containing the source code.
-Change it if needed.
+	* main\_path: set this variable to the folder path where the source code is located (e.g., _'/Users/a_user\_name/Documents/MATLAB/quaternion-kalman-filter'_).
+Modify the path as needed.

-### Functions
+## <a id="functions"></a>Functions
-The __functions__ folder includes a set of low-level MATLAB functions used by the scripts in the 'scripts' folder.
+The __functions__ folder includes a set of MATLAB functions library used by the scripts in the 'scripts' folder.
 A list of the functions contained in the folder and their descriptions can be found below.

 1. `computeAccMode.m`
 	```matlab